 These melt-in-your mouth Linzer cookies are a holiday classic.
 Buttery cookies filled with your favorite jam and dusted with powdered sugar make for a gorgeously presented and decadent treat.

 These cookies are almost too pretty to eat!
 With their snow-like dusting of powdered sugar and beautiful cut-out shapes, Linzer cookies are one of my favorite holiday cookies, along with gingerbread man cookies and soft sugar cookies.
 This cookie recipe is similar to my thumbprint cookies but uses cookie cutters and has two layers of buttery cookies instead of one.
 This simple cookie dough is so easy to make and doesn’t require any hard-to-find ingredients.

 Linzer Cookies originated in Austria and we inspired by the famous Linzer Torte.
 Believed to be the oldest cake in the world, the Linzer Torte was created in the 1600s in Linz, Austria.
 It is made with a buttery pastry dough topped with fruit preserves and a lattice design top crust that shows the jammy filling.

 Linzer cookies are an adaptation of the torte, featuring a similar dough as the cookie and filled with fruit preserves.
 Instead of a lattice crust, the top cookie has a hole cut out so the jam shows through.
 They are made in a variety of shapes and flavors, but my favorite is a classic raspberry Linzer cookie with a light dusting of powdered sugar.
-You could also try making your own jam, like my Fig Jam, for an extra challenge.
+You could also try making your own jam, like fig jam, for an extra challenge.

 While some Linzer cookie recipes call for nuts, I like to use a simple flour and butter recipe.
 For the best Linzer cookies, you want a simple, rich buttery dough that gets rolled thin to sandwich a fruity jam filling inside.
 This butter dough recipe is easy to make and doesn’t require any tools besides a food processor.